jimmykzm94/mini-project-hand-gesture/README.md

 RPI run gstreamer and send over UDP to host (using mac).
 Mediapipe is used to detect hand gesture (thumbs up, open palm).

 ## OpenCV Build Instructions
 By default, gstreamer is not enabled in OpenCV, so need to build from source.
+Gstreamer must be already installed before building OpenCV.

 Clone the required repositories:
 ```sh